 Medicines were managed by staff who have been trained and deemed competent to do so.
 An induction process was in place for registered nurses and for care staff who had been delegated medicine related tasks.
 The impact of training was monitored through team meetings, supervision and annual appraisal.
 Competency assessments were completed annually.
-Refresher training in medicines management was provided in the last year.
-The most recent training was in relation to dysphagia and the management of syringe drivers.
+All training in relation to medicines management was up to date.
+Competency assessments were in place for senior care assistants who took part in witnessing the administration of controlled medicines.

 Systems were in place to manage the ordering of prescribed medicines to ensure adequate supplies were available and to prevent wastage.
+The home had changed their community pharmacy and had just started the second 28 day cycle since the change.
+The registered manager advised that no problems had been identified during the changeover.
+She advised that this had been due to the hard work of the staff during the process.
+The staff were commended for their management of this.
 Staff advised of the procedures to identify and report any potential shortfalls in medicines.
-Antibiotics had been received into the home without delay.
+Antibiotics and newly prescribed medicines had been received into the home without delay.
 Satisfactory arrangements were in place for the acquisition and storage of prescriptions.

 There were satisfactory arrangements in place to manage changes to prescribed medicines.
-Personal medication records and handwritten entries on medicine administration records were updated by two registered nurses.
+Personal medication records and handwritten entries on medication administration records were updated by two registered nurses.
 This safe practice was acknowledged.

 In relation to safeguarding, staff advised that they were aware of the regional procedures and who to report any safeguarding concerns to.
+Posters identifying this person were being prepared for display in the home.

-There were procedures in place to ensure the safe management of medicines during a patient's admission to the home.
+There were procedures in place to ensure the safe management of medicines during a patient's admission to, and discharge from, the home.
+A respite service is in place.
+Arrangements were in place to confirm any changes in medicines between periods of respite care in the home with the general practitioners.

-Records of the receipt, administration and disposal of controlled drugs subject to record keeping requirements were maintained in controlled drug record books.
-Checks were performed on controlled drugs which require safe custody, at the end of each shift.
+Records of the receipt, administration and disposal of controlled drugs subject to record keeping requirements were maintained in a controlled drug record book.
+Procedures were in place to check the stock balances of controlled drugs which require safe custody, at the end of each shift.
 Additional checks were also performed on other controlled drugs which is good practice.

-Robust arrangements were observed for the management of high risk medicines e.g. insulin and warfarin.
+Robust arrangements were observed for the management of high risk medicines e.g. insulin.
 The use of separate administration charts was acknowledged.